AlexuLag/go-design-patterns/README.md

 │   ├── state-classic/            # Classic implementation of State pattern
 │   ├── state-rules/              # Rules-based implementation of State pattern
 │   └── state-switch/             # Switch-based implementation of State pattern
+├── flyweight/                    # Implementation of the Flyweight pattern ├── single-responsability/        # Implementation of Single Responsibility Principle ├── open-close/                   # Implementation of Open/Closed Principle
 └── functional-builder/           # Functional approach to the Builder pattern
 ```